Kartik1397/ktklab.org/src/about.md

 My main programming languages are Typescript, Javascript, C++, Python, Go and Rust, but I have some experience with bash, Java, Lua and Ruby.
 My preferred OS is Linux but I work fine in Windows and MacOS.

-I like solving puzzels, and tend to learn new skills and knowledge quickly.
+I like solving puzzles, and tend to learn new skills and knowledge quickly.

-I am conscious of the importance of security and aware of most security best practice (I think).
+I am conscious of the importance of security and aware of most security best practices (I think).

 Some selected work: